 I was expecting regret, sure.
 It’s KFC.
 But I expected the regret to be my own; 30 minutes down the line, once I was breathing heavily and slouched in a dingy corner.
 But if there was regret to be seen anywhere it was in the eyes of the employees serving behind the counter.
 On the contrary to smiling at me, they looked palpably angry to have seen my come in.
 As I stood in line waiting to join the fray, I took in their miserable demeanours.
 Their resigned dead eyes, their tragically stained hats, their general apathy about anything going on around them.
 After observing them for a short while I suddenly came to understand their situation.

 Their very employment and subsequent commitment to this miserable existence relied on patrons such as me.
 They knew that their only possible escape from that fry kitchen-nightmare was for the joint to go out of business.
 They themselves didn’t have the financial freedom to throw in the towel that would ultimately set them free.
-Such an act would leave them helpless at the same time.
+Such an act of defiance would leave them equally helpless at the same time.
+They were in a catch-22 situation.

 I too have known the horrors of low-income drudgery.
 So I know from personal experience that as much as you may want to quit at the time, such draining, meaningless work quickly kills off most of your self-esteem and motivation.

 Alas, it was not to be.
-The temptation was too great.
+The temptation was too great, I was quickly overcome.
 My inner Moses was vanquished by a devilish desire for crispy skinned sin.
-I stormed up to that counter and demanded chicken; I needed chicken.
+The red mist descended and I demanded chicken; I needed chicken.
 In fact, I’m sure that if a pyramid of chicken hadn’t been delivered to me as it was, I would’ve taken up the whip myself.
-This is what KFC does to you, it brings out the evil within.
+This is what KFC does to me, it brings out the evil that lies within.

-That being said, it was a sweet victory being handed that greasy bucket of fried gold.
+That being said, in the moment it felt like such a sweet victory being handed that greasy bucket of fried gold.
 I carried it over to a table aloft, to the (this now in my head) applause of my fellow diners.
 They knew all too well what I was embarking upon, and they were behind me every step of the way.
-They’d all been there before, they were battle-hardened veterans just like me.
+They’d all been there before and they’d be there again, they were battle-hardened veterans just like me.

 I am the villain of this story.
 The chicken-crazed monster.
 That bucket stood no chance whatsoever.
 I consider it a miracle that I came through it untainted by the darkness.
 The fact that I didn’t is nothing but an attestation to the sanctity of the hero in this story.
 The humble hero.